 You’re God damned right he would."

 The Soviet diplomat nodded and said, “We think so, too.”
-It is believed that this was the chief reason the confrontation of the Berlin Airlift didn’t widen.
+It is believed that this was the chief reason the East/West confrontation in Berlin didn’t widen.

 CINCSAC General Thomas S. Power, was LeMay’s protégé.
 No less a warrior, Power flew B-24 missions over Africa and Italy.
 He was involved in the B-29 firebomb destruction of Japan and participated in the atomic tests in the Pacific.

 Once, during the Cold War, the RAND Corporation proposed a counterforce strategy which would require SAC to restrain itself from striking Soviet cities in the beginning of a war, Power responded: